Dave Wickersham

-David Clifford Wickersham (September 27, 1935 - June 18, 2022) was an American baseball pitcher who played ten seasons in Major League Baseball (MLB).
-He played for the Kansas City Athletics, Detroit Tigers, Pittsburgh Pirates, and Kansas City Royals from 1960 to 1969.
+David Clifford Wickersham (September 27, 1935 - June 18, 2022) was an American professional baseball pitcher.
+He played ten seasons in Major League Baseball (MLB) for the Kansas City Athletics, Detroit Tigers, Pittsburgh Pirates, and Kansas City Royals from 1960 to 1969.

 Early life

 Wickersham was born in Erie, Pennsylvania, on September 27, 1935.
 He attended high school in East Springfield, where he excelled in several sports.
 He attended Taylor University.
 He later attended Ohio University, where he played with the Ohio Bobcats for two years.
 He was signed as an amateur free agent by the Pittsburgh Pirates before the 1955 season.